 A person with insulin resistance is more likely to be obese.
 Insulin resistance is one of the major causes of fat accumulation, particularly around the abdomen.
-High levels of insulin increases the amount of stored fats in the body.
+High levels of insulin increase the number of stored fats in the body.
 It makes it harder to lose weight.
 What makes it even worse is that the fat cells produce more estrogen.
 So this is a vicious cycle.

-A study found that by reducing sugar by 60%, it decreases estrogen by 25% within 3 weeks.
+A study found that reducing the sugar by 60%, it decreases estrogen by 25% within 3 weeks.

 One of the most important diet changes to boost fertility is to quit sugar.